Best Inflatable Fishing Kayak – Angler Yaks Blown Up!

 4: Advanced Elements Straitedge Angler AE1006-ANG Kayak (best value)

 This is not the longest inflatable out there, measuring 9ft 8in in length.
 Maximum carrying capacity is 300 pounds.
+But it's wide for more stability than those with a narrower profile.

 The high-back seat is adjustable.
 There’s extra back support in the form of an inflatable lumbar that can be pumped up as much as is comfortable for you.

 It’s pretty easy to set up.
-Here’s a detailed video from Advanced Elements themselves showing you all the steps
+Here’s a detailed video from Advanced Elements themselves showing you all the steps for constructing kayaks.

 5: Sevylor Coleman Colorado 2-Person Fishing Kayak (best tandem inflatable)